 If you have any questions or would like to know more about Te Pae Tata | Interim New Zealand Health Plan, please get in touch with us at [email protected]

-- is the main funder and provider of health services in the Nelson, Tasman and Marlborough regions
+- We are the main funder and provider of health services in the Nelson, Tasman and Marlborough regions

-- employs more people than any other organisation in our region – about 2800 people
+- We employ more people than any other organisation in our region – about 2800 people

-- comprises two hospitals, two public health services and many community services.
+- We're comprised of two hospitals, two public health services and many community services.